digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/widgets/chart/transforming-data-for-charts.md

 ## Plotting a Line Chart with RunJS Transformation

-To create the line chart, the data has been stored in the table with the following structure in ToolJet DB:
+To create the line chart, the data has been stored in the table with the following structure in JumpStart DB:

 | <div style={{ width:"20px"}}> id </div> | <div style={{ width:"300px"}}> x </div> | <div style={{ width:"80px"}}> y </div> | <div style={{ width:"150px"}}> region </div> | <div style={{ width:"100px"}}> rdate </div>|
 |:---|:--|:--|:-------|:-----|